-Again, in the same way as before, we can construct any product using $\Pi_{Lf}$.
-The dual Beck-Chevalley condition comes for free as our substitution morphisms are precomposition.
+Again, in the same way as before, we can construct any product using $\Pi_{Lf}$ along the unique function from the indexing set to $1$.
+The dual Beck-Chevalley condition is automatic because our substitution morphisms are precomposition.

 The claim about $\multimap$-types follows immediately from the previous section: $\mathrm{Fam}(\mathcal{V})$ supports $\multimap$-types iff all its fibres have a monoidal closed structure that is preserved by the substitution functors.
-Seeing that our monoidal structure is pointwise, the same will hold for any monoidal closed structure.
-Seeing that substitution is given by precomposition the preservation requirement comes for free.
+Since our monoidal structure is pointwise, the same holds for any monoidal closed structure.
+Since substitution is given by precomposition, the preservation requirement is automatic.